aledecicco/english-programming-language/README.md

 Whole numbers are used writing the numeric values, not the words.

 ### Number
 Numbers are written with a dot separating the decimal part.
-If a function takes a number and a whole number is given, it is converted to a number implicitly.
+If some expression expects a number and a whole number is given, it is converted to a number implicitly.

 ### Chars
 Char literals are written between single quotes.

 ### Strings
-String literals are written between quotes.
+String literals are written between double quotes.

 ### Lists
 An empty list: